suco-gt/HPC-workshop-2/PartII/problems.md

 10. Implement a kernel that computes the dot-product of a and b and stores it in out.
 You have 1 thread per position.
 You only need 2 global reads and 1 global write per thread.

 *Note: For this problem you don't need to worry about number of shared reads.
 We will handle that challenge later.*

+11. Implement a kernel that computes a 1D convolution between a and b and stores it in out.
+You need to handle the general case.
+You only need 2 global reads and 1 global write per thread.